mlp6/Medical-Software-Design/Assignments/01_tool_setup_git_fundamentals.md

 1. Download and install `python3` at https://www.python.org/.
 Be sure to install Python 3.6, *not* Python 2.7.
 Note that if you are using Windows, you should consider either:
+  + **Preferred** Install Anaconda Python from https://www.anaconda.com/download.
+Using "vanilla" Python on Windows can have challenges with importing some packages, such as `numpy`, which do not exist in compiled wheels for Windows.
+You can download the complete Anaconda package; Miniconda is used to bring in the bare minimum of packages and then install what is necessary in virtual environments, but each project will require more download overhead.
   + Installing and using the Ubuntu Linux Subsystem (Windows 10), and running `python3` from within that environment, or
-  + Install Conda python from https://www.continuum.io/downloads.
-Using "vanilla" Python on Windows can have challenges with importing some packages, such as `numpy`, which do not exist in compiled wheels for Windows.

 1. You will want a code writing environment that makes life easier for you as your projects get more complex.
 Options include: